solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 [Tutorial: Deploy a local ARM template]

-#### Step 1 - Build the development environment - deploy one of the templates below:
+#### Step 1 - Build the development environment - deploy one of the templates below

+This is an optional step if you have your development environment already set up.
+You will need to install the basic Azure development packages.

 -   [Basic Template]
 -   [Secure Template]